indieSoftware/NavigationStack/README.md

 1. Import the lib to your view's source file.
 2. Include the `NavigationModel` to your view as an environment object.
 3. Use the `NavigationStackView` as a root stack view of your view and give it a unique name to reference it.
 4. Use the `NavigationModel` object to perform any transitions, i.e. a push or pop.
-Provide the `NavigationStackView`'s name to define which `NavigationStackView` in the hierachy should switch its content.
+Provide the `NavigationStackView`'s identifier to define which `NavigationStackView` in the hierachy should switch its content.

 	```
 	import NavigationStack // 1